zaicodes/CushionHaven/README.md

 - I've used semantic HTML.
 - I've included descriptive alt attributes on images.
-- Information is provided for screen readers where icons are used without text.
 - I've made sure there's enough contrast between colours across the site (details on colour choices can be found in the color scheme section).

 ### Responsiveness